homicide-crime-scene-tape-990x358

 John Jay College of Criminal Justice

-The on-campus master of science in digital forensics and cybersecurity degree program offered by John Jay College of Criminal Justice provides a balance of theory and practice through study in law, criminal justice, and computer science.
+The on-campus master of science in digital forensics and cybersecurity degree program offered by John Jay College of Criminal Justice balances theory and practice through study in law, criminal justice, and computer science.
 Graduates will be qualified to work as digital forensic scientists.

 To get accepted into the program, applicants must have a bachelor’s degree from an accredited institution with a cumulative grade point average of 3.0, GRE scores, three letters of recommendation, a personal statement, and official transcripts from all post-secondary institutions attended.

-Consisting of 33 credits, the program includes courses such as the law and high technology crime; network security; architecture and vulnerabilities of operating systems; digital forensic applications; and forensic management of digital evidence.
+The 33-credit program includes courses on law and high-tech crime, network security, operating system architecture and vulnerabilities, digital forensic applications, and forensic management of digital evidence.

-John Jay College of Criminal Justice also provides students with an opportunity to pursue, simultaneously, their baccalaureate and master’s degrees.
-These are available for students studying forensic psychology, public administration, and criminal justice.
+John Jay College of Criminal Justice also allows students to pursue their baccalaureate and master’s degrees simultaneously.
+This option is available for students studying forensic psychology, public administration, and criminal justice.

 • Location: New York, NY